mz-forest/mz-forest-sensors/README.md

 Ultrasonic Sensors | TBD | distance sensor <br> not too good for human detection (clothes do not reflect sound well)

+## Other Stuff
+Master's thesis about agent-based modelling of park visitors (there might be some hints for automated visitor counting, the thesis itself does not contain low-level hardware info): http://www.geo.uzh.ch/dam/jcr:42e776a7-9d10-4172-9661-c4febc30ae7d/2013_masterarbeit_martinbaumgartner_red.pdf